Robsoon/David/README.md

 # David
-Alterações que eu for fazendo no site do David
+Alterações que eu for fazendo no site do David vão sendo documentadas aqui.
+Até agora: